In 2021, Virginia Highlands Community College's tuition was $4,620 a year for in-state students and $9,918 a year for out-of-state students.

 Remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
 Many students owe a lot less than the sticker price after grants, scholarships, and tuition discounts are applied.
 Additionally, student loans can make theprice of collegemore manageable until you're done with college.

-Virginia Highlands Community College is a public, state institution, so it offers a reduced tuition rate of $4,620 for in-state students who attend full-time.
-For students who are not considered Virginia-residents, out-of-state tuition is $9,918 a year.
+Virginia Highlands Community College is a public, state institution, which means it offers a reduced tuition rate of $4,620 for students who qualify as state residents and attend full-time.

 Public colleges and universities receive funding from the state government.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.

 Choosing a college where you qualify for in-state residency can cut the cost of college tuition.
 Take the time to check your state's guidelines for how to qualify for as an in-state resident.
 Every state has its own rules about what makes someone eligible for in-state tuition.
 In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
 There may be other criteria as well, depending on where you live.

 Virginia Highlands Community College has the same tuition for international students as for those from out of state.

 Students from outside of the U.S. usually do not qualify for for loans or grants from the U.S. government, but should research private or school-specific grants, scholarships, and other funding opportunities..